How to Set up a Grocery Store Dramatic Play Area

 Printable shopping lists

 Before I go to the grocery store, I make a list.
-Provide some paper or printable shopping lists so that your kids can make lists too.
+Provide some paper or printable grocery shopping lists so that your kids can make lists too.

 Sale ads